 I’ve had my share of dried out pots and non-thriving plants in my raised beds.
 This year was the year everything received lovely drip irrigation!

-The load of the work is done upfront, generally once, and then you are set.
+When it comes to Drip Irrigation, the load of the work is done upfront, generally once, and then you are set.
+You do not by any means have to be a seasoned gardener to complete this – after gardening for years I still found this process to be a bit overwhelming and confusing at first, but stick with it!
 We even took a long weekend away and I wasn’t worried one bit about having someone come out to water the gardens.
-That, itself, made installing the drip irrigation all worth it!
+That, itself, made the entire process of installing the drip irrigation all worth it!

-I ordered a 15 PSI reducer from Nolts in Iowa.
+I ordered a 15 PSI pressure reducer from Nolts in Iowa.
 This is a special place ran by some nice Amish folks, so don’t be thinking that you will order this online.
 It was refreshing to call someone up on the ol’ telephone and order.
 The advantage is, that they carry a wide selection of greenhouse products for a very reasonable price!
 PSI stands for pounds per square inch.
-Simply put, you need to reduce the water pressure coming from your original hose spigot so the pressure doesn’t blow your ends off of your lines.
+Simply put, you need to reduce the water pressure coming from your original hose spigot so the pressure doesn’t blow your ends off of your lines – this will be your pressure regulator.

 You will also want a filter.
 Just go ahead and ask the friendly guy on the other end of the line when you call Nolts. 😉